-The Analytica Dashboard

 The development of the analytical dashboard followed a structured approach to engender a robust, user-friendly dashboard that provides stakeholders with valuable insights into infrastructure procurement data and supports evidence-based decision-making.
 Accordingly, the analytical dashboard development process encompassed acquisition and ingestion, data storage and cataloging, data pre-processing and transformation, dashboard design and development, and testing and iteration.
 The specific actions conducted are enumerated here under;